python/cpython/Doc/library/decimal.rst

 .. data:: HAVE_THREADS

+   The value is ``True``.
+Deprecated, because Python now always has threads.

+.. deprecated:: 3.9

+.. data:: HAVE_CONTEXTVAR

    The default value is ``True``.
-If Python is compiled without threads, the C version automatically disables the expensive thread local context machinery.
-In this case, the value is ``False``.
+If Python is compiled ``--without-decimal-contextvar``, the C version uses a thread-local rather than a coroutine-local context and the value is ``False``.
+This is slightly faster in some nested context scenarios.

+.. versionadded:: 3.9

 Rounding modes
 --------------